by Andrea M. Darcy

 Suddenly you are making decisions based around your phobia.
 Your life is directly and negatively affected.
 You are going to great lengths to avoid the thing you are afraid of, or feeling unable to cope.

 [Is fear running your life?
 Afraid to go out the house, even?
 Did you know that you can stay at home and still get help?
-Book a Skype therapist now and they can help you with your phobia over the internet.]
+Book online therapist now and they can help you with your phobia over the internet.]

 Fear vs phobia